Phishing: 2020s

 Phishing attacks have evolved in the 2020s to include elements of social engineering, as demonstrated by the July 15, 2020, Twitter breach.
 In this case, a 17-year-old hacker and accomplices set up a fake website resembling Twitter's internal VPN provider used by remote working employees.
 Posing as helpdesk staff, they called multiple Twitter employees, directing them to submit their credentials to the fake VPN website.
 Using the details supplied by the unsuspecting employees, they were able to seize control of several high-profile user accounts, including those of Barack Obama, Elon Musk, Joe Biden, and Apple Inc.'s company account.
 The hackers then sent messages to Twitter followers soliciting Bitcoin, promising to double the transaction value in return.
 The hackers collected 12.86 BTC (about $117,000 at the time).
+In the 2020s, phishing as a service (PhaaS) platforms like Darcula allow attackers to easily fake trusted websites.

 Anti-phishing

 There are anti-phishing websites which publish exact messages that have been recently circulating the internet, such as FraudWatch International and Millersmiles.
 Such sites often provide specific details about the particular messages.

 As recently as 2007, the adoption of anti-phishing strategies by businesses needing to protect personal and financial information was low.
-Now there are several different techniques to combat phishing, including legislation and technology created specifically to protect against phishing.
+There are several different techniques to combat phishing, including legislation and technology created specifically to protect against phishing.
 These techniques include steps that can be taken by individuals, as well as by organizations.
 Phone, web site, and email phishing can now be reported to authorities, as described below.